nextflow-io/nextflow/docs/tracing.md

 ```{image} images/dag.png
 ```

+### Mermaid diagram

 :::{versionadded} 22.04.0
+:::

 Nextflow can render the DAG as a [Mermaid](https://mermaid-js.github.io/) diagram.
-:::

 Mermaid diagrams are particularly useful because they can be embedded in [GitHub Flavored Markdown](https://github.blog/2022-02-14-include-diagrams-markdown-files-mermaid/) without having to render them yourself.
 You can customize the diagram with CSS, and you can even add links!
 Visit the [Mermaid documentation](https://mermaid-js.github.io/mermaid/#/flowchart?id=styling-and-classes) for details.

 Here is the Mermaid diagram produced by Nextflow for the above example: